has issued three different new recalls in North America that affect four of its models -- including one

-This is something for which Ford.
+This is something for which Ford previously issued a recall in 2017.
 Ford says that for couplings installed under that recall that have fewer than 40,000 miles on them, there's nothing to worry about.
 For Transits that have put more than 40,000 miles on the couplings, Ford will be replacing the coupling, but weirdly that's being called an "interim repair" to be performed every 40,000 miles until the "final repair" is available.
 When the "permanent repair parts" become available, dealers will install new front driveshaft sections with mechanical u-joints in place of the existing flexible couplings.
 No timeline was given for when the permanent fix will be available.

 The next recall is for 2019 model-year Edge

 , affecting 366 units in the US and 65 in Canada.
 The driver's side seatbelt pretensioner may be improperly crimped from the factory, leading to the assembly improperly restraining the occupant in a crash.
 All the potentially affected Edges were built between Sept.
 18-19 of 2019.
 No accidents or injuries have been reported, and dealers will inspect the part and replace it if necessary.

 The smallest of the three recalls is for the